ccedeira/tiendanube-cedeira/README.md

 #### Nginx
 ![TiendaNube Logo](/images/nginx-image.png)

-Finally, If all it's working as expected, you can destroy the entire stack.
+Finally, If all it's working as expected, you can destroy all the infrastructure and smile :smile: !

 ### Destroy